FrodoAlaska/Nikola/README.md

 - A fully documented, single-header implementation for each library module.
 - Cross-platform window creation with OpenGL 4.5+.
 - Gamepad, keyboard, and mouse input support.
-- A flexible, configurable rendering API.
+- A flexible, configurable rendering API with instancing support.
 - A simple resource manager with a custom resource format (**NBR**) that supports hot-reloading of resources.
 - Support for multiple image formats including **JPEG, PNG, BMP, TGA, and more**.
 - 3D model loading with support for **OBJ, FBX, and GLTF** formats.